DevOpsS21-Promotions/promotions/README.md

 ```

 ### Starting Service
-To run the service use honc run (Press Ctrl+C to exit):
+To run the service use honcho (Press Ctrl+C to exit):
 ```bash
 cp dot-env-example .env
 honcho start